8 Best Solar Electric Fence Chargers in 2023

 - The Gallagher S40 is heavy for its eight-pound capabilities, making it nearly twice the weight of the Silver Streak 12V.

 The Zareba ESP5M-Z solar fence charger is a decent option for smaller yards with smaller animals.
 It’s a run-of-the-mill option without the flash.
-The best solar fence chargers have yet avoided many of the downsides that come with those devices as well.
+The best solar fence chargers have yet avoided many of the downsides of those devices.
 If the fence is fairly standard and the owner isn’t sure what to pick, then this is a solid option all around.